General (Ret.) Stanley A. McChrystal

 Tucker serves on the boards of the News Literacy Project and Goodwin House Inc., he volunteers at St. Paul’s Episcopal in Alexandria, Virginia, and he mentors students as a communication advisory council member at the College of Charleston.
 He graduated with a B.A. in Political Science (departmental honors) from the University of the South (Sewanee).

-Chief Communications Officer, The Americas, EY
+FORMER Chief Communications Officer, The Americas, EY

 During her 25 years of leadership experience in marketing and communications, Suzanne has also served as EY’s Brand, Marketing, and Communications (BMC) leader for several US regions, the US BMC Leader and Americas Internal Communications and People Engagement Leader.
 She previously served as the National Director of Marketing and Communications for the Reznick Group.